Alloimmunity: NK cells

 NK cells can also directly target the transplanted tissue.
 It depends on the balance of activating and inhibitory NK cell receptors and on their ligands expressed by the graft.
 Receptors of KIR (Killer-cell immunoglobulin-like receptor) family bind concrete MHC class I molecules.
 If the graft has these ligands on its surface, NK cell cannot be activated (KIR receptors provide inhibitory signal).
 So if these ligands are missing, there is no inhibitory signal and NK cell becomes activated.
 It recognizes target cells by "missing-self strategy" and induces their apoptosis by enzymes perforin and granzymes released from its cytotoxic granules.
 Alloreactive NK cells also secrete proinflammatory cytokines IFN-γ and TNF-α to increase expression of MHC molecules and costimulatory receptors on the surface of APCs (antigen-presenting cells).
 This promotes APC maturation which leads to amplification of T-cell alloreactivity by means of direct and also indirect pathway of alloantigen recognition (as described below).
 NK cells are able to kill Foxp3^{+} regulatory T-lymphocytes as well and shift the immune response from graft tolerance toward its rejection.
 Besides the ability of NK cells to influence APC maturation and T cell development, they can probably reduce or even prevent alloimmune response to transplanted tissue – either by killing the Donor APCs or by anti-inflammatory cytokine IL-10 and TGF-β secretion.
-However it is important to note that NK cell sub-populations differ in alloreactivity rate and in their immunomodulatory potential.
+NK cell sub-populations differ in alloreactivity rate and in their immunomodulatory potential.
 Concerning immunosuppressive drugs, the effects on NK cells are milder in comparison to T cells.